Summary

 Older people and extreme heat

 People over 65 years are more susceptible to heat-related health problems because their bodies are less able to adjust to changes in temperature.
-They are also more likely to have underlying medical conditions and be taking medication that may interfere with the body’s ability to regulate temperature.
+They are also more likely to have underlying medical conditions and be take medicines that increase their risk.

 Children and extreme heat